 Our 3 free ways to pay extra will show you how.

-"Paying off the mortgage could well reduce the amount of income you need in retirement by 20% or more," he writes in You Can Do It!
-The Boomer’s Guide to a Great Retirement.
+Whatever method you choose, paying off the mortgage could well reduce the amount of income you need in retirement by 20% or more, Pond says.